Barnard Castle: Notable visitors

-Walter Scott frequently visited his friend John Sawrey Morritt at Rokeby Hall and was fond of exploring Teesdale.
+Walter Scott frequently visited his friend, John Sawrey Morritt, at Rokeby Hall, and was fond of exploring Teesdale.
 He begins his epic poem Rokeby (1813) with a man standing on guard on the round tower of the Barnard Castle fortress.

-Charles Dickens (Boz) and his illustrator Hablot Browne (Phiz) stayed at the King's Head in Barnard Castle while researching his novel Nicholas Nickleby in the winter of 1837–38.
-He is said to have entered William Humphrey's clock-maker's shop, then opposite the hotel, and enquired who had made a certain remarkable clock.
-William replied that his boy Humphrey had done it.
+Charles Dickens (Boz) and his illustrator, Hablot Browne (Phiz), stayed at the King's Head in Barnard Castle, while researching his novel, Nicholas Nickleby, in the winter of 1837–38.
+He is said to have entered William Humphrey's clock-maker's shop, then, opposite the hotel, and enquired who had made a certain remarkable clock.
+William replied that his boy, Humphrey, had done it.
 This seems to have prompted Dickens to choose the title "Master Humphrey's Clock" for his new weekly, in which The Old Curiosity Shop and Barnaby Rudge appeared.

 William Wordsworth, Daniel Defoe, Ralph Waldo Emerson, Hilaire Belloc, Bill Bryson and the artist J. M. W. Turner have also visited the town.

-In May 2020, Barnard Castle came to national attention when the chief advisor of the British Prime Minister, Dominic Cummings, was discovered to have driven to the town with his family during the COVID-19 pandemic, while at a significant risk of having the disease himself due to contact with the infected Prime Minister (Cummings developed symptoms the next day).
-Following media allegations that he had broken lockdown regulations by driving to the town, he told how he drove there to test his eyesight to reassure his wife that he was able to drive them back to London the next day.
+In May 2020, Barnard Castle came to national attention when Dominic Cummings, the chief adviser of the British Prime Minister, Boris Johnson, was discovered to have driven to the town, with his family, during the COVID-19 pandemic.
+He was, at that time, at a significant risk of having the disease himself, because of recent contact with the infected Prime Minister (Cummings developed symptoms the next day).
+Following media allegations that he had broken lockdown regulations by driving to the town, he told how he drove there to test his eyesight, to reassure his wife that he was able to drive them back to London the next day.

 Governance

 Barnard Castle is for all purposes (historic, ceremonial and unitary authority) located in County Durham.
 Barnard Castle has a Town Council governing a civil parish.
 The Town Council elects a ceremonial Town Mayor annually.

-It is part of the Bishop Auckland parliamentary constituency, which as of 2019 is represented in parliament by Dehenna Davison of The Conservative Party.
-All four Durham County Councillors whose wards (Barnard Castle East and Barnard Castle West) include part of Barnard Castle are Conservative.
+It is part of the Bishop Auckland parliamentary constituency, which, as of 2024, is represented in parliament, by Sam Rushworth of the Labour Party.
+All four Durham County Councillors, whose wards (Barnard Castle East and Barnard Castle West) include part of Barnard Castle, are Conservative.

 The local police force is Durham Constabulary.
 The town is the base for the Barnard Castle division, which covers 300 sqmi.
 This division is within the force's south area.

 Former

-Between 1894 and 1974 the town was administratively part of Barnard Castle Urban District.
+Between 1894 and 1974, the town was, administratively, part of Barnard Castle Urban District.
 The administrative and ceremonial county boundary was adjusted in 1974.
-Barnard Castle became administrative centre of the Teesdale district of County Durham non-metropolitan county until its abolition on 1 April 2009 and the county council became the unitary authority of County Durham.
+Barnard Castle became the administrative centre of the Teesdale district of County Durham non-metropolitan county, until its abolition, on 1 April 2009, and the county council became the unitary authority of County Durham.